ajbanjara/Wireshark/Lua/Examples/Taps/tap-resolved.md

     instances = instances + 1

     --[[
-        The tap data, locally accessible by every function of the tap beware not to use a global for taps with multiple instances or you might find it been written by more instances of the tap, not what we want. each tap will have its own private instance of tapdata.
+        The tap data, locally accessible by every function of the tap.
+Beware not to use a global for taps with multiple instances or you might find it has been written by more instances of the tap - not what we want.
+        Each tap will have its own private instance of tapdata.
     --]]
     local tapdata = {
         mac_oui = {},